about us

 Nayantara Patel

-Nayantara has over 25 years’ experience in media and publishing, built after she received degrees in Literature from the University of Delhi and Mount Holyoke College, USA.
+Nayantara has degrees in Literature from Miranda House, University of Delhi, and Mount Holyoke College, USA, and has spent more than two decades in media.
 Her most recent position was Managing Editor of the literary journal The Indian Quarterly.
-She has previously been Consulting Editor of Business Standard Weekend and Editor of Outlook Traveller magazine.
-She has edited several books in the field of culture and the arts.
+She has also edited several books broadly related to culture and the arts.

 Nityanand Bhatt